hwessels/microMUMMIEfly/README.md

 ### 2. Run PARpipe

  Before you can predict microRNA binding sites, you need to process your AGO1 PAR-CLIP fastq reads using PARpipe.
 Please see the [PARalyzer instructions](https://ohlerlab.mdc-berlin.de/files/duke/PARalyzer/README.txt) for recommended parameters.
 Parameters used for Drosophila can be found in our recent [manuscript](https://doi.org/10.1101/395335).
 PARpipe produces three critical input files for microMUMMIE (prefix.clusters.csv, prefix.groups.csv and prefix.distribution).
 This distribution file provides smoothed T-to-C conversion profiles for each AGO binding site used by microMUMMIE.
 For more information about PARalyzer can be found [here](https://doi.org/10.1186/gb-2011-12-8-r79).
-Accessory files to run PARpipe on fly PAR-CLIP data can be downloaded from [here].
+Accessory files to run PARpipe on fly PAR-CLIP data can be downloaded from [coming soon]().

  Once you have installed PARpipe and assigned all accessory files within parclip_pipe.sh, add parclip_pipe.sh to your workdir, cd into your data folder and execute the PARpipe: